Exact Simulation of Max-Infinitely Divisible Processes: Exact Simulation

-When $\alpha=\beta_1=\beta_2=1$ and $\{R_i\}$ and $\{W_i\}$ are independent of each other, the proposed model reduces to the popular Brown--Resnick max-stable model \citep{Kabluchko.etal:2009,Wadsworth2014}, although this model is often defined through intrinsically stationary Gaussian processes $\{W_i\}$ with some variogram function $\gamma(h)$ rather than through a correlation function $\rho(\bm s_1,\bm s_2)$.
+{where $\Phi(\cdot;\bm \rho(K,K;r)))$ and $\bm \rho(K,K;r)$ are defined as before.
+The expressions for unconditional and conditional intensity functions can be derived by analogy with the scale mixture case.} When $\alpha=\beta_1=\beta_2=1$ and $\{R_i\}$ and $\{W_i\}$ are independent of each other, the proposed model reduces to the popular Brown--Resnick max-stable model \citep{Kabluchko.etal:2009,Wadsworth2014}, although this model is often defined through intrinsically stationary Gaussian processes $\{W_i\}$ with some variogram function $\gamma(h)$ rather than through a correlation function $\rho(\bm s_1,\bm s_2)$.